-Unlike some cities, Camas isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Camas are a mix of both white- and blue-collar jobs.
-Overall, Camas is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Camas who work in management occupations (15.69%), sales jobs (14.70%), and office and administrative support (12.86%).
+Camas is a decidedly white-collar city, with fully 87.26% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Camas is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Camas who work in management occupations (16.42%), sales jobs (10.40%), and business and financial occupations (9.01%).

 Also of interest is that Camas has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.22% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Camas is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Camas really has some of the features that families look for when choosing a good community to raise children.
 Is Camas perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.